profile

 Object Detection vs. Image Segmentation

-Why is Object Detection Important in Computer Vision?
+Object Detection in Computer Vision

 Pros of Object Detection